david-rhodes/GSOPs/README.md

 ## Known Issues
 We consider GSOPs to be a professional-grade prototyping toolset.
 It is not free from error, and the user experience could be improved in many areas.
 Here are some of the known issues:
 * For accurate color results, [disable OpenColorIO in the viewport](https://vimeo.com/1001396463).
-For Windows users, you may also need to disable viewport lighting.
+You may also need to disable viewport lighting.
+* The `GSplatSource` SOP does not currently have an output.
+This means it must exist at the end of you network.
+We intend to change this so that it's embedded in the `gaussian_splats_import` SOP for a better user experience.
 * Rotating a splat model will not update spherical harmonics data accordingly.
 As a result, view-dependent lighting effects will not behave correctly in exported models. **We hope this will be resolved in GSOPs 2.0**
 * Rendering the viewport with `gaussian_splats_generate_training_data` will always use the viewport aspect ratio as the camera resolution aspect ratio (with a maxmium dominant resolution of 720 in Houdini Apprentice).
 This is because I could not find a python hook to set the viewport size.
 As a workaround, be sure to set your viewport size manually before performing viewport renders.
 As an alternative, you can render the scene using [flipbook](https://www.sidefx.com/docs/houdini/render/flipbook.html).
 * It is possible to create bad export data when using the `unpack` feature of `gaussian_splats_visualize_boxes`.
 As a workaround, avoid having this node in any data stream leading to an export node.